mplibunao/reddit-clone/README.md

 ## Notes

 - Custom Dockerfile for postgres is not needed for now since we don't need to run a custom script when building the container

+## Workflows

+- on push all branches except master/develop - run ci
+- on push develop - run ci && deploy to staging
+- on release - run ci && deploy prod